bebraw/taskist/README.md

 `taskist` simply glues your tasks and configuration together and begins to run your tasks.
 That's it!
 In case you misspell a task at your configuration or forget to invoke some task, `taskist` will kindly remind you about it.
 This way you can be sure the right tasks get run.

+In case you wish to trigger the tasks immediately pass `{instant: true}` as third parameter to `taskist`.

 ## License

 `taskist` is available under MIT.
 See LICENSE for more details.